St. Petersburg metro blast a 'suicide bombing'

 No group has claimed responsibility for the attack, which led to the shutdown of the city's metro system.
 Russian Prime Minister Dmitry Medvedev described it as a "terrorist act."

-Erlan Abyldaev, the Kyrgyz Foreign Minister, said the bomber's motives were unclear.
+Erlan Abyldaev, the Kyrgyz Foreign Minister, confirmed the bombing was a suicide attack but said the perpetrator''s motives were unclear.

 "Regarding the link with Islamic radicalism, we have to wait to know more until the investigation yields its full results," Abyldaev said at a press conference with Russian Foreign Minister Sergey Lavrov.